bbarta/hw_listeners_barta_brianne/README.md

 # Comments
 Starting out, I was incredibly frustrated and overwhelmed while tackling this homework assignment.
 I had trouble with the first event listener and I let it drive me crazy, but I had no choice but to move on.
 I wish I had more time on this to really do more trial and error and get to the bottom of what I'm doing wrong, but the rest of the assignment got easier.
 I was very discouraged at first but I'm pretty happy with what I was able to accomplish!
 Thankfully, I used lots of resources.
 This stuff is HARD!

+P.S.
+I changed my foldername to reflect hw_listeners_barta_brianne and it really confused Atom and the current location of my files.
+I had to dig back and transfer over the code into a new folder and recommit/resubmit/repush.
+It should be all set!
+Phew!